1. Home

 3. Timesheet Category Hours

 Budgeting a specific number of hours for each timesheet category helps you divide the total hours you expect your team to put in on a project by timesheet category, and then track actual versus planned time usage.
-Project Summary Report allows you to compare budgeted hours vs actual hours tracked.
+The Project Summary Report allows you to compare budgeted hours vs actual hours tracked.

-This budget method is useful where you care more about the hour-based effort used rather than any rates and is especially popular on internal projects or when billing by Category. (e.g. Let’s aim for 300 hours of design and 30 hours of meetings)
+This budget method is useful where you care more about the hour-based effort used rather than any rates, and is especially popular on internal projects or when billing by Category. (e.g. Let’s aim for 300 hours of design and 30 hours of meetings.)

 4. Person Hours